benbarth/hacktoberfest-swag/README.md

 In all of the hacktoberfest excitement, many companies want to join the celebration by rewarding their contributors with even more swag!
 That's why we're here!

-**Quantity is fun, quality is key.
-Participating in Hacktoberfest leads to personal growth, professional opportunities, and community building.
-However, it all begins with meaningful contributions to open source software.**
+### The purpose of this list is to incentivise meaningful contributions.
+If you intend to make low-value changes -- just for swag. *Don't.*

 ## Verified participants <!-- current year start -->2020<!-- current year end -->
 <!-- verified start -->